cstrawberry/predictive-universe/docs/paper/12_gravity_derivation.md

 **12.3.2 Raychaudhuri Equation and Emergence of EFE**

-The derivation proceeds by substituting the Raychaudhuri equation into the thermodynamic relation (72).
+The derivation proceeds by substituting the Raychaudhuri equation [Raychaudhuri 1955] into the thermodynamic relation (72) [Jacobson 1995].
 1.  **Raychaudhuri Equation:** The focusing $d\theta/d\lambda$ is governed by the Raychaudhuri equation.
 We assume geodesic congruence with zero initial expansion $\theta(\lambda=0)=0$ and zero vorticity.
 To first order in $\lambda$, the shear term $\sigma_{\alpha\beta}\sigma^{\alpha\beta}$ is $O(\lambda^2)$ and can be neglected near $\lambda=0$.
 The equation becomes:
     $$
     \frac{d\theta}{d\lambda} = - R_{\alpha\beta} k^{\alpha} k^{\beta} \quad (\text{at } \lambda=0) \quad \text{(73)}